 My name is Sophia

-The fundamentals in life lies on the inspiration intrigued out of every emotion, when we don’t really know for sure but we rely on our hands to lead the way.
+The fundamentals in life lie in the inspiration intrigued out of every emotion when we don’t really know for sure but we rely on our hands to lead the way.
 Because our hands have the innate ability to create what we feel.
-At times this creation makes us stronger, happier, more settled down and more content, fulfilled or even outraged and disappointed.
+At times this creation makes us stronger, happier, more settled down, and more content, fulfilled, or even outraged and disappointed.
 It’s the path to maturity – demanding yet beautiful and often very powerful!

 Let yourself go!